 How to be elegant at Christmas

-- Get enough sleep, take advantage of these dark nights and use the time wisely, a lady never forgoes sleep.
+- Get enough sleep, take advantage of these dark nights and use the time wisely.
 Enjoy every early night and alarm-less morning.
-There's no use in spending this time of rest half-asleep because of too many late nights.
+There’s no use in spending this time of rest half-asleep because of too many late nights.

 - Behave yourself at Christmas parties.
 Lots of people will allow the “festive spirit” to give them free-run with the spirits.
 Drink-driving, dalliances with Derek or Debbie in accounting, and dancing naked round the village Christmas tree are many a person’s December downfall.
 Your head and your conscience will not thank you for a Christmas Party faux-pas come January.
 By all means, have a great time but be aware of your behaviour throughout the season.
 Self-control shouldn’t take a break with the rest of us.

 - Give only sentimental gifts, or try and remember to next year.
-You'll end up spending less if you think really hard about what you give rather than running wild with the credit card.
-Ladies know that the best things are items of quality and they do not favour quantity.
-(Stay tuned for posts coming up in the new year about graceful gift-giving and forward planning).
+You’ll end up spending less if you think really hard about what you give rather than running wild with the credit card.
+The best things are items of quality - do not favour quantity.

 - Remember to sparkle!
 This is the time of year to get festive and fancy, so bring out those jewels, the velvet, tartan, faux fur and glitter.
 There won’t be many occasions to go all out glamour-puss in the next 300 or so days so embrace it!
 Life was meant for living and those clothes and jewels you adore should be worn, not simply looked at.
 A party dress on Christmas morning?
 Cooking in couture?
 Why ever not!?
 Let your inner Joan Collins run free!
 Just don’t take it too far by emulating the resting b**ch face, okay?